keeganstreet/compatibility-reporter/readme.md

 Generate a report on the Web Platform features that your website uses, and the browser support of each feature, using data from [Can I Use](http://caniuse.com/).

+So far I have only added checks for the following features: `'addeventlistener', 'arrow-functions', 'atob-btoa', 'autofocus', 'css-gradients', 'css-transitions', 'css3-boxsizing', 'history', 'matchmedia', 'promises', 'svg', 'webworkers'`.
+More to come.
+See [Adding checks for features](#adding-checks).

 ## Input

 The `report` method accepts one object as a parameter.
 This object should have two properties: `input` and `browsers`.